Doctor of Ministry

 Graduate Attributes

-• Adopt and practise responsible values and attitudes as members of academic, professional and social communities, based in part on their experience as Sydney College of Divinity research candidates
+• Adopt and practise responsible values and attitudes as members of academic, professional and social communities, based in part on their experience as SCD research candidates;

 Applications for candidature are made directly to the Sydney College of Divinity.
 Applications can be submitted online and are accepted throughout the year.

-From 1 January 2021, higher education domestic and onshore international students commencing study in 2021 will need a Unique Student Identifier (USI)
+From January 2021 higher education domestic and onshore international students commencing study will need a Unique Student Identifier (USI)

 • to be eligible for FEE-HELP (domestic students only)